hypo69/hypo/pytest/gemini - set 4/en/src/suppliers/aliexpress/api/_examples/rest/AliexpressAffiliateFeaturedpromoGetRequest.md

 3. **`__init__` Test:** A test for the `__init__` method checks if the instance variables are properly initialized with the provided values or default values, if any.

 4. **Edge Case/Invalid Input Considerations:** The code lacks explicit input validation.
-Therefore, the tests now focus on confirming that the `__init__` method does not raise exceptions or change its behavior when passed valid input arguments and the absence of explicit error handling is demonstrated via this example.
+Therefore, the tests now focus on confirming that the `__init__` method does not raise exceptions or change its behavior when passed valid input arguments and the absence of explicit error handling is demonStarted via this example.

 5. **Missing Parent Call (Crucial):**  A critical test `test_init_no_parent_call` now shows how to catch the `AttributeError` if the `__init__` of the parent class (`RestApi`) isn't properly called in the subclass.
 This is crucial for inheritance to function correctly.